 For over twenty years, Dr. Boyle has prepared and prosecuted patents related to complex electrical, chemical and physics-based technology and processes.
-Prior to his work as a patent attorney, Dr. Boyle served as a research physicist for over seven years, elucidating the dynamics of laser/atom interactions and processes, and prior to establishing Boyle, PLLC, Dr. Boyle was an attorney at Finnegan, Henderson, Farabow, Garrett, & Dunner L.L.P., serving as an associate, a partner, and then as of counsel.
+Prior to his work as a patent attorney, Dr. Boyle served as a research physicist for over seven years, elucidating the dynamics of laser/atom interactions and processes, and prior to establishing Boyle, PLLC, Dr. Boyle was a partner at Finnegan, Henderson, Farabow, Garrett, & Dunner L.L.P.

 • In re Katz Interactive Call Processing Patent Litigation, (C.D.
 Cal.).